On reductive automorphism groups of regular embeddings: Semisimple case

 Consider now the variety $X$ under the action of $A=\Autz(X,\D\cup(\partial_G X)^{\ell})$.
 Thanks to Theorem~\ref{thm:nonlinear}, the group $A$ is semisimple (because here $G$ is semisimple) and under its action $X$ is a $G$-regular embedding with boundary $\D\cup(\partial_G X)^{\ell}$.
 Corollary~\ref{cor:partialt} implies $(\partial_A X)^{n\ell}=\D^{n\ell}\subseteq \D$, and we deduce that $\Autz(X,\D)\subseteq\Autz(X,(\partial_AX)^{n\ell})$.

 Then we may apply Proposition~\ref{prop:kerpsi} with $G$ replaced by the universal cover of $A$: the theorem follows. \end{proof}

-\begin{remark} Let $X$ and $G$ be as in Example~\ref{ex:blowup}.
-Then the full automorphism group of $X$ is non-reductive.
+\begin{remark} Let $X$ and $G$ be as in Example~\ref{ex:blowup1}.
+Then $\Autz(X)$ is not reductive.
 Indeed, it must fix the point $p\in\PP^{n+1}$, and it is elementary to conclude that $\Autz(X)$ is the corresponding maximal proper parabolic subgroup of $\PGL(n+2)\times\PGL(n+1)$.
 The unipotent radical $\Autz(X)^u$ can be studied restricting its elements to the generic fiber $X_{x_0'}$; however, the example shows that for any given fiber the restriction may be non-injective, therefore a global analysis of these restrictions is needed.
 This goes beyond the scope of the present work. \end{remark}